Máximo González: 2021: New partnership, Wimbledon semifinal, Three titles and one final, Career-high ranking in top 25

-In 2021 González won two clay titles with new partner Simone Bolelli at the Chile Open (tennis) and Emilia-Romagna Open in Parma and one grass title at the first edition of the Mallorca Championships after the walkover from the wildcard pair Novak Djokovic/Carlos Gómez-Herrera and reached one other ATP final.
+In 2021 González won two clay titles with new partner Simone Bolelli at the 2021 Chile Open and 2021 Emilia-Romagna Open in Parma and one grass title at the first edition of the Mallorca Championships after the walkover from the wildcard pair Novak Djokovic/Carlos Gómez-Herrera and reached one other ATP final.
 Their most successful run was to the 2021 Wimbledon Championships semifinals where the pair was defeated by fourth seeded pair and eventual runners-up Marcel Granollers and Horacio Zeballos.
 As a result of this run he returned to the top 30 in the doubles rankings at World No. 28 on 12 July 2021 and later to top 25 on 13 September 2021.

 González finished the year ranked World No. 22 in doubles, his career-high ranking.

-2022-2023: Tenth clay doubles title
+2022–2024: Fifteenth title, Australian, French and two US Open quarterfinals, Masters title, top 10

 He reached the semifinals at the 2022 Estoril Open with Swede André Göransson defeating Pablo Cuevas and João Sousa.
-They reached the final after defeating fourth seeds Raven Klaasen/ Ben McLachlan.
+They reached the final after defeating fourth seeds Raven Klaasen and Ben McLachlan.

 He won his tenth clay title at the 2023 Córdoba Open with compatriot Andrés Molteni.
 It was the third for Molteni at this tournament.

+He won two more ATP 500 titles with Andrés Molteni at the 2023 Rio Open and at the 2023 Barcelona Open Banc Sabadell, his fifteenth title.
+The pair climbed four spots to fourth in the ATP Live doubles team rankings.

+After winning the biggest title of his career, the Masters 1000 2023 Western & Southern Open and reaching the quarterfinals at the 2023 US Open with Molteni, he reached World No. 10 in the rankings on 11 September 2023.

+At the 2024 US Open the duo reached the quarterfinals for a second consecutive season with a win over second seeds Rohan Bopanna and Matthew Ebden.